bitshares/bitshares-js/README.md

 ## Features ##

-Run the Mocha unit tests and view sample code from your [browser](http://dev.jcalfee.info/bts/mocha).
+Run the Mocha unit tests and view sample code from your browser.
+Here is a [live](http://dev.jcalfee.info/bts/mocha) deployment.

 ## INSTALL ##